golangbg/where-to-go/README.md

 # Where to GO?

-An aplhabetical list of companies Bulgaria that currently the Go programming language in production.
+An aplhabetical list of companies in Bulgaria that currently the Go programming language in production.

 | Company | Domain |
 | ------ | ------ |